DirkJMartens/1MHz_signal_generator_RM745/README.md

 - The model is a ROGEMA, RMa745, originally designed in 1985
 - PCB is double-sided THT with a mix of various CMOS and TTL ICs.
 - Uses a 1MHz crystal as a starting frequency, which is divided down to 100Hz.
-- This is used as one of the input signals for a CD4066 PLL.
+- This 100 Hz is used as one of the input signals for phase detector of a CD4066 PLL.
-- The other input signal is a CD4059 "divide-by-N" counter.
+- The feedback input signal is the 100Hz fed into a CD4059 "divide-by-N" counter.
 - Four thumbwheel switches allow the setting of the actual divider setting.
 - Using this, a frequency between 100Hz and 1MHz is generated.
 - This can be selected to be divided further by 10 and 100.
 - Final result is a square wave between 1Hz and 1MHz.
 - This square wave is used as an input signal of an XR2206.